deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_10/result_edc_vc.md

 Additionally, a deep understanding of ODRL and ODRL Profiles is necessary to effectively expand the default set of operations provided by the policy.
 Finally, this complexity surpasses the abilities of a non-technical profile.

-Functional Suitability Quality Metric Score: 1
+Flexibility Quality Metric Score: 1